Dovrin/n8n_localhost/README.md

 ```
 npx n8n
 ```
-5. N8N will be hosted in localhost:5678
+5. N8N will be hosted on localhost:5678

 ## Linux